Party Roles and Composition in DnD 5e

 Is an Infiltration Character Fun?

-This is a role that's really party-reliant.
-Stealth, lockpicking, and pickpocketing can all be fun, but they may not work in every party.
+This is a role that’s party-reliant.
+Stealth, lockpicking, and pickpocketing can all be fun, but they may not work for every party.
 Coordinate with your party to see how you will all handle stealth.
 If no one else wants to take the subtle approach, you might find your special skills wasted.
-You might also have a party that's really sneaky and can use that a lot.
-Even in games without a lot of stealth, having one character who's good at it can be useful.
+You might also have a party that’s sneaky and can use that a lot.
+Even in games without a lot of stealth, having one character who’s good at it can be useful.

 Knowledge

 Classes that rely on intelligence are natural fits here.
-Wizards and Artificers top the list, but some other subclasses, like the Arcane Archer Fighter or Arcane Trickster Rogue, also need it.
-Other classes don't explicitly need high intelligence, but can still work well as Knowledge types, such as the Knowledge Cleric or some Bards.
+Wizards and Artificers top the list, but some subclasses, like the Arcane Archer Fighter or Arcane Trickster Rogue, also need it.
+Other classes don’t explicitly need high intelligence, but can still work well as Knowledge types, such as the Knowledge Cleric or some Bards.

-It's also very possible to be good at just one knowledge skill, even if you're not broadly good at all of them.
+It’s also possible to be good at just one knowledge skill, even if you’re not broadly good at all of them.
 Rangers, for instance, often pick Nature as a skill proficiency, even though they may not know much about royal lineages or magic effects.

 Is a Knowledge Character Fun?

-Knowledge is an interesting niche because most characters aren't good at intelligence skills.
+Knowledge is an interesting niche because most characters aren’t good at intelligence skills.
 Being good at knowledge skills often puts you in a unique position to get more lore and story for your party.
 Investigation is another useful skill that not many characters will be great at.
-Searching for traps is always useful, but if your DM makes you roll Investigation to find things while searching, you can help move things along when other characters are failing.
+Searching for traps is always useful, but if your DM makes you roll Investigation to find things while searching, you can help move things along when other characters fail.

 Scout